MarcT0K/marct0k.github.io/content/posts/essa3.md

 Due to various reasons (primarily the COVID pandemic), I never had the opportunity to present my previous papers physically.
 Hence, I hadn't met anyone from the SE community.
 Hence, it was the perfect occasion to get to know the community.
 Moreover, we even had new results to present, so the timing was ideal.

 First and foremost, I want to **thank Sacha and Adam** for the organization.
 I enjoyed this event so much.
-I consider this kind of event to be more fruitful than any top-tier conference to build collaborations and plant the seeds of future scientific breakthroughs;
+I consider this kind of event to be more fruitful than any top-tier conference to build collaborations and plant the seeds of future scientific breakthroughs.

 # The venue